ArduPilot/MAVProxy/html/_sources/development/mavcustmod.txt

     self.add_command('bat', self.cmd_bat, "show some information")

-The above will add the "bat" command, which the MAVProxy help will show "show some information" and the self.cmd\_bat function will be run.
+The above will add the "bat" command to MAVProxy, which the MAVProxy help will show "show some information" and the ``self.cmd\_bat`` function will be run.

 Within the packet handling, the
 `Mavlink <https://pixhawk.ethz.ch/mavlink/>`_ reference is useful for